d12frosted/elpa-mirror/gnu/xr-readme.txt

     A pattern that only matches a non-empty string occurs right after an end-of-text anchor (\').
 This combination can never match.

+  - Use \` instead of ^ in file-matching regexp
+  - Use \' instead of $ in file-matching regexp

+    In a regexp used for matching a file name, newlines are usually not relevant.
+Line-start and line-end anchors should therefore probably be replaced with string-start and string-end, respectively.
+Otherwise, the regexp may fail for file names that do contain newlines.

+  - Possibly unescaped '.' in file-matching regexp

+    In a regexp used for matching a file name, a naked dot is usually more likely to be a mistake (missing escaping backslash) than an actual intent to match any character except newline, since literal dots are very common in file name patterns.

   - Uncounted repetition